Canadian Cardiac Randomized Evaluation of Antidepressant and Psychotherapy Efficacy - CREATE

 Lesperance F, Frasure-Smith N, Koszycki D, et al. Effects of citalopram and interpersonal psychotherapy on depression in patients with coronary artery disease: the Canadian Cardiac Randomized Evaluation of Antidepressant and Psychotherapy Efficacy (CREATE) trial.
 JAMA 2007;297:367-79.

-Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Myocardial Infarction, Coronary Artery Disease, Depressive Disorder, Major, Serotonin Uptake Inhibitors, Diagnostic and Statistical Manual of Mental Disorders, Blood Pressure, Citalopram, Electrocardiography, Sertraline, Coronary Angiography, Motor Activity, Psychotherapy